-In Proposition \ref{tm:ex}, we show that every extreme point of ${\cal DDT}^*_n$ has a special structure.
-By using this special structure, Lemma \ref{thmy8} shows that the distance between each extreme point of ${\cal DDT}^*_n$ and ${\cal S}^n_+$ is the same.
-The exact value of this distance is also given in Lemma \ref{thmy8}.
-Theorem \ref{thmy7} can be obtained as a direct result of Corollary \ref{colo:ex} and Lemma \ref{thmy8}.
+Proposition \ref{tm:ex} shows that every extreme point of ${\cal DDT}^*_n$ has a special structure.
+Lemma \ref{thmy8} uses this special structure to show that the distance from each extreme point of ${\cal DDT}^*_n$ to ${\cal S}^n_+$ is the same.
+The exact distance is also given in Lemma \ref{thmy8}.
+Theorem \ref{thmy7} follows directly from Corollary \ref{colo:ex} and Lemma \ref{thmy8}.

 \begin{proposition} For $n\ge2$, let $X$ be an extreme point of ${\cal DDT}^*_n$.
 There exists an integer $q$ satisfying $1\leq q\leq n$ such that

 \end{proposition}

 \begin{proof} Let $X\in{\cal DDT}^*_n$.
 By (\ref{def:dd}) and (\ref{def:ddt}), we see that for every $i=1,\ldots,n$,